Google affiliate abandons futuristic neighbourhood project | Malay Mail

-SAN FRANCISCO, May 8 — A Google affiliate yesterday abandoned plans to build a futuristic neighbourhood on Toronto’s lakefront that was to include robots for delivering mail and collecting garbage, citing economic uncertainty.
+TORONTO, May 9 — A Google affiliate on Thursday abandoned plans to build a futuristic neighbourhood on Toronto’s lakefront that was to include robots for delivering mail and collecting garbage, citing economic uncertainty.

 Sidewalk Labs, a subsidiary of Google’s parent Alphabet, had proposed building a carbon-neutral community “from the internet up,” where tall buildings would be made of timber and technology would be geared to catering to every aspect of modern living.